guyleonchen/Guyleonchen/README.md

 # Hi, I’m Guy Cheneval!
-Welcome👋
+Welcome.

 Resourceful and analytical professional with a strong foundation in cybersecurity, IT, and manufacturing technologies.
 Experienced in troubleshooting complex machinery, diagnosing technical issues, and implementing practical solutions under tight deadlines.
 Certified in Google Cybersecurity, CompTIA Security+, and trained through Cisco’s Junior Cybersecurity Analyst Pathway.
 Skilled in CAD design, 3D printing, and technical problem-solving, with a proven ability to apply analytical thinking to both industrial and digital environments.
 Demonstrates initiative, adaptability, and a continuous learning mindset, complemented by strong teamwork and collaboration.